-All sites were within the ANZECC guideline of 0.08mg/L on the August Sampling occasion except for Murphy Gully (BRN1).
+All sites were within the ANZECC guideline of 0.08mg/L on the August sampling occasion, apart from three recordings; Romany Creek (BRN7), Wilson Rd (BRN22) and Moondyne (BRN24) except for Murphy Gully (BRN1).
 All sites were within the ANZECC Guideline of 0.08 on the October Sampling occasion except for Flat Rocks Rd (BRN12), Keating Road (BRN21) and Yalliawirra (BRN25), (Figure 12).
-High concentrations mostly occurred during the October sampling occasion.
-This could be accounted due to a rainfall event and increased runoff transporting nutrients directly into waterways, timing of fertiliser application and stock access to waterways.
+Concentrations were generally higher on the October sampling occasion.
+This could be due to a rainfall event with increased runoff transporting nutrients directly into waterways, timing of fertiliser application and stock access to waterways.